Big Bear Ghosts & Ghoulish History

 The Legend of Castle Rock

-Big Bear valley's indigenous peoples were known as the Yuhaaviatam.
-One legend tells of the tragic story of a particular Yuhaaviatam lady named Wyhnemah.
-All the young men of her tribe were constantly competing for her attention, but she only cared for one young man named Pahwek.
-He was a hunter and whenever he was gone to get food for the tribe, Wyhnemah would climb to the top of Castle Rock and watch for his return.
+Big Bear valley's indigenous peoples are known as Yuhaaviatam.
+One legend tells of the tragic story of a native woman named Wyhnemah.
+The young men of her tribe would compete for her attention, but she only cared for one young man named Pahwek.
+He was a hunter, and whenever he was away on tribal hunts, Wyhnemah would climb to the top of Castle Rock to watch for his return.
 When she would see him in the distance, she would climb down and run to meet him.
 One day, Pahwek left on his usual trip but never returned.
 As the days and weeks went by, Wyhnemah came to realize that something was terribly wrong and that Pahwek wouldn't be coming home.
-Not wanting to live her life without her true love, she climbed to the top of Castle Rock one evening and with a prayer on her lips, stepped off the edge to join Pahwek forever in the happy hunting ground.
+Not wanting to live without her true love, she climbed to the top of Castle Rock, and with a prayer on her lips, stepped off the edge to join Pahwek forever in the happy hunting ground.
+Sourced from KBHR933.com

 Related Partners